Home » Dehydrating » Dehydrating Fruit » The Secret to Dehydrating Bananas at Home

 3. Dip in an acidic solution to stop oxidation – lemon juice or 1/2 lemon juice to 1/2 water.
 This is an optional step.

-4. Place onto dehydrator racks with silicone mesh sheets.
+4. Place onto dehydrator racks lined with mesh sheets.
 Packing in tightly is fine, but don’t overlap.
+These are my favorite silicone mesh sheets that I use for my projects.

 5. Sprinkle with any seasonings you might like or leave plain.